jennifoo/09-readme-generator/README.md

 ## Questions

-If you have any questions you may email me at: [GitHub](jwong.uh@gmail.com).
+If you have any questions you may email me at: [jwong.uh@gmail.com](mailto:jwong.uh@gmail.com?subject="Inquiry from Readme Generator").
 You can also checkout my GitHub Profile at: https://github.com/jennifoo.